Medical Expense Reimbursement

 Eligible Transportation Expenses

-Transportation expenses are eligible for reimbursement when they're essential to medical care.
+Transportation expenses are eligible for reimbursement when they're essential to receiving medical care.

 Documentation Requirements